jbarratt/serialized-nikola/posts/2014/09/fully-automated-python-package-releases.rst

 Automating the release process has made it take seconds and, more importantly, work identically every time.
 It's well worth doing.
 (I just can't shake the feeling that there's a more generic way to do it.)

+**Update**: I was pointed to `zest.releaser
+<http://zestreleaser.readthedocs.org/en/latest/>`_ which has the same basic
+features, minus the slack integration.
+You can also use it with `gocept.zestreleaser.customupload <https://pypi.python.org/pypi/gocept.zestreleaser.customupload>`_ to enable the scp uploading we're doing here via fabric.